 “Powerful . . . a harrowing and engaging tale of survival.”

 “A mercilessly taut, relentlessly thrilling tale of heartbreak and survival.
 Raschke writes with humanity and grace about the challenges of parenthood, and the rigors of the natural world.”

-—JONATHAN EVISON, author of Lawn Boy and The Revised Fundamentals of Caregiving
+—JONATHAN EVISON, author of The Revised Fundamentals of Caregiving

 “To the Mountain pits a father and son against the wilderness survival tale’s usual merciless elements: perilous trails, menacing predators, and poor cell reception.
 What lifts this novel above the ordinary also challenges readers—to enter the hyper-sensory perspective of the autistic boy as he puzzles his way through an insensate world.
 It is not a spoiler to say that love matters when the odds seem insurmountable and surrender feels like mercy.”